apprevenew-com/firebase-remote-config-python/README.md

-# Firebase Remote Config Admin SDK for Python
+# Firebase Remote Config SDK for Python

 A Python SDK for managing Firebase Remote Config via REST API.
 This package provides a convenient way to interact with Firebase Remote Config programmatically.